FelixBBL/Otsar/README.md

 ### 1. Get the app

-- **Any computer, no installation.** Download `otsar.html` from the [latest release](https://github.com/FelixBBL/Otsar/releases/latest) and open it in any browser.
+- **Any computer, no installation.** Download `Otsar web.html` from the [latest release](https://github.com/FelixBBL/Otsar/releases/latest) and open it in any browser.
 It works offline and needs nothing else — the best option on macOS and Linux, or if you just want to try it.
 - **Windows, as a native app.** Download `Otsar.exe` from the same release and run it — it's portable, no installation.

 ### 2. Load the data